primefaces/primefaces/docs/9_0/core/dynamiccontent.md

 ### Disadvantages

-- slower rendering time; it should be avoided to use it very often in the view or inside reapeating components like _ui:repeat_
+- slower rendering time; it should be avoided to use it very often in the view or inside repeating components like _ui:repeat_
-- bigger content size
+- larger content size